arangodb/docs/3.11/programs-arangod-ldap.md

 an ArangoDB instance (single or cluster) outside of ArangoDB in an LDAP server.
 A crucial feature of this is that one can add and withdraw users and permissions by only changing the LDAP server and in particular without touching the ArangoDB instance.
-Changes will be effective in ArangoDB within a few minutes.
+Changes are effective in ArangoDB within a few minutes.

 Since there are many different possible LDAP setups, we must support a